Skip to content

 Oil and gas prices move quickly and unpredictably.
 Short-term price swings are driven by:

 Price dips happen.
 They always have.
-Long-term investors focus on fundamentals, cost structures, and time horizon rather than short-term noise.
+Long-term investors focus on fundamentals, cost structures, and time horizon instead of short-term noise.
 Price volatility alone rarely ruins a disciplined project, but it can expose weak planning.
 Use our well ROI estimator to model after-tax returns under different production and pricing scenarios.

 2. Geological and Subsurface Risk